-Former All-Conference infielder Stephanie Theall enters her first season as the head coach at her alma mater in the 2022 season.
+Former All-Conference infielder Stephanie Theall enters her second season as the head coach at her alma mater in the 2022 season.
 Theall joined the Cumberland staff as a full-time assistant in January 2016.
 She spent eighth years as an assistant coach at her alma mater.

-Six players were voted Second Team All-MSC, including Vienna Benavides, Tessa Tomaselli, Kassydi Montgomery, Jocelyn Hernandez, Imani Torregano and Madison Gonzalez, while eight players were named Academic All-Mid-South.
+In 2016, Cumberland had six players were voted Second Team All-MSC, including Vienna Benavides, Tessa Tomaselli, Kassydi Montgomery, Jocelyn Hernandez, Imani Torregano and Madison Gonzalez, while eight players were named Academic All-Mid-South.

 Cumberland continued its offensive resurgence in 2017, averaging 4.3 runs per contest despite six underclassmen in the everyday lineup.
 CU posted a respectable 15-9 mark in nonconference outings but lost nine Mid-South games by one or two runs, finishing the year 17-33-1.